 Timing

-The Provincial Championship is schedule to run throughout the schedule of the OQHA Summer Finale Show in Ancaster, Ontario at the following times:
+The Provincial Championship is scheduled to run throughout the schedule of the OQHA Summer Finale Show in Ancaster, Ontario at the following times:

-Horsemanship: Wednesday, August 28, last class of the day
+Horsemanship: Friday August 29, evening feature - last class of the day

-Hunt Seat Equitation: Thursday, August 29, last class of the day
+Hunt Seat Equitation: Saturday August 30, evening feature - last class of the day

 Breaks

 We will be taking a 30 minute break prior to each Provincial Championship class.
-This will give exhibitors ample time to prepare their horses after showing in regular AQHA classes all day.
+This will give exhibitors ample time to prepare their horses after showing in regular AQHA classes.

 Provincial Championship FAQs

-OAQHA does not plan to offer a buy-in option for 2024.
-While this was a nice way to boost payback in 2022, one of the key goals is to promote participation at regional (Area Promotional Club) shows throughout the season.
+One of our key goals is to promote participation at regional (Area Promotional Club) shows throughout the season.
 For this reason, you are not required to compete at all qualifying events to earn a spot in the Finals but the only way to get in is through competing and earning a top score at one of the qualifying events.
+Don't forget that we also keep a Standby List of next highest scores!

 If I qualify two horses can I show both in the Finals?